mattford63/riverford-poc/README.md

 ## Issues

-- the `not` implementation is naive and very restricted at present to where it can be used.
+- The `not` implementation is naive and very restricted at present to where it can be used.
 The fix is to maintain in each index a full list of the document ids used in that index.
+- The storage format is very effecient now that each document is added as in index in the store.
+The memory consumption of the index-store is around x15 of the size of the on-disk space.

 ## Future work

+- Use a more compact form of index for individual documents.
 - Migrate away from PoC code e.g. namespace fuctions appropriately, split tests etc.
 - It should be relatively quick to add one of the these clojure